Logo (programming language): Implementations

 Some modern derivatives of Logo allow thousands of independently moving turtles.
 There are two popular implementations: Massachusetts Institute of Technology's StarLogo and Northwestern University Center for Connected Learning's (CCL) NetLogo.
 They allow exploring emergent phenomena and come with many experiments in social studies, biology, physics, and other areas.
 NetLogo is widely used in agent-based simulation in the biological and social sciences.

 Although there is no agreed-upon standard, there is a broad consensus on core aspects of the language.
-In March 2020, there were counted 308 implementations and dialects of Logo, each with its own strengths.
+In March 2020, there were 308 implementations and dialects of Logo, each with its own strengths.
 Most of those 308 are no longer in wide use, but many are still under development.
 Commercial implementations widely used in schools include MicroWorlds Logo and Imagine Logo.